MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### Other updates: Example guide is deprecated

 From the April 28, 2020 release onward, the Example guide is deprecated and no longer deployed to new instances.
-If users have already installed the Example guide in a non-English deployment, they will not be able to open the guide.
+If users have already installed the Example guide in a non-English deployment, they won't be able to open the guide.
 When attempting to open a localized Example guide, users will be redirected back to the **Guides** list.

 > [!NOTE]
 > If you have feature requests or suggested improvements, you can send them to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team at <a href="https://aka.ms/GuidesIdeas" target="_blank">https://aka.ms/GuidesIdeas</a>.